 The LEAP scheme is provided by AgilityEco alongside a number of partner organisations, including Tamar Energy Community.
 It is funded by energy suppliers as part of the Warm Home Discount Industry Initiatives fund.

-It is delivered in close partnership with Local Authorities and Housing Associations, including West Devon Borough Council.
+It’s delivered in close partnership with Local Authorities and Housing Associations, including West Devon Borough Council and other local authorities in Devon through the Cosy Devon Partnership

 How does LEAP work?